PeterShinners/comp/design/syntax.md

 The standard style uses:

 - Tabs for indentation
-- Tokens prefer lisp-case (lowercase with hyphens)
+- Tokens prefer kebab-case (lowercase with hyphens)
 - Prefer boolean function and fields with a trailing `?`
 - Operators at the start (`|`) when splitting long lines
 - Lines under 100 characters when reasonable